- General Regulations eTOP -

 Subscriber Devices

-12.2 The Device referred to in Art.
-12.1 remains the property of the Operator.
-The Subscriber bears all costs necessary for the proper functioning of the Subscriber Device (e.g., electricity costs).
-The Subscriber is solely responsible for ensuring the necessary conditions for the proper functioning of the Subscriber Device, particularly power supply, climatic conditions (temperature, humidity), and dust levels.
-These conditions should comply with the technical documentation of the installed Devices, which the Operator will provide upon the Subscriber’s request.
+12.2 The Equipment referred to in art.
+12.1 is the property of the Operator.
+The Subscriber bears all fees necessary for the proper functioning of the Subscriber Equipment (e.g., electricity).
+The Subscriber is solely responsible for ensuring the conditions necessary for the proper functioning of the Subscriber Equipment, in particular: power supply, climatic conditions (appropriate temperature, humidity), and room dustiness.
+These conditions should comply with the technical documentation of the installed Equipment, which the Operator will provide at the Subscriber’s request.

-12.3 The Subscriber agrees to use the Device specified in Art.
-12.1 according to its intended purpose and proper usage requirements.
+12.3 The Subscriber undertakes to use the Equipment referred to in art.
+12.1 in accordance with its intended purpose and proper operating requirements.

-12.4 The Subscriber is not allowed to independently repair or modify the Device specified in Art.
-12.1 without prior written consent from the Operator.
+12.4 The Subscriber is not entitled to perform independent repairs or upgrades of the Equipment referred to in art.
+12.1 without the Operator’s prior written consent.

-12.5 The Subscriber must promptly notify the Operator of any malfunctions, defects, or damage to the Device specified in Art.
+12.5 The Subscriber is obliged to promptly notify the Operator of any irregularities in operation, faults, or damage to the Equipment referred to in art.
 12.1.

-12.7.1 Unauthorized repairs or modifications by the Subscriber,
+12.7.1 unauthorized repair or upgrade carried out by the Subscriber,

-12.9 The Subscriber must promptly notify the Operator if they vacate the Premises where the Subscriber Device is installed.
+12.9 The Subscriber undertakes to promptly notify the Operator of vacating the Premises in which the Subscriber Equipment is installed.

-12.10 Upon termination, expiration, or withdrawal from the Agreement, the Subscriber must return the Device specified in Art.
-12.1 in a condition no worse than that resulting from normal use.
+12.10 Immediately upon expiry, termination, or withdrawal from the Agreement, the Subscriber is obliged to return the Equipment referred to in art.
+12.1 in a condition no worse than would result from its normal use.

 Art.
 13